Aberdeen F.C.: Skovdahl to Brown (1999–2013)

 Jimmy Calderwood took over in 2004 and Aberdeen posted more consistent results than in previous seasons.
 In the 2006–07 season, the club finished in third place in the league and entered the final qualifying round for the 2007–08 UEFA Cup.
 Aberdeen defeated Dnipro on the away goals rule to progress (the first time Aberdeen had won on away goals in European football for 40 years).
-They went on to beat F.C.
-Copenhagen 4–0, which was the biggest margin of victory and one of Pittodrie's biggest crowds since the 1980s.
+They went on to beat Copenhagen 4–0, in a game which saw one of Pittodrie's biggest crowds since the 1980s.
 This set up a meeting with German giants Bayern Munich, which they lost 7–3 on aggregate after a 2–2 draw which saw Aberdeen lead twice in the first leg.
 Calderwood was sacked by Aberdeen on 24 May 2009, hours after he took the club to a fourth-place finish and back into Europe.
 Poor domestic cup performances were thought to be the reason for Calderwood's dismissal.

 Mark McGhee of Motherwell was appointed as Calderwood's replacement in June 2009.
 McGhee controversially dismissed Aberdeen legend and goalkeeping coach Jim Leighton in August 2009 and replaced him with Colin Meldrum.
 Aberdeen suffered a 9–0 defeat to Celtic on 6 November 2010, their heaviest ever defeat.
 McGhee and his assistants were eventually sacked in December of that year.